-- B. School team championships will be determined in four classifications: 1A, 2A, 3A and 4A. - C. The championship trophies and banners are to be awarded to the top school in each classification accumulating the highest number of points.
+B. School team champions will be awarded to the top school in each classification accumulating the highest number of points.

 A. Bib Numbers

 Each athlete is to wear a number bib, which is to be 6" high.
 The allocation of numbers will be determined by the Provincial Host.